How should asset managers respond to regulatory uncertainties around fintech innovation?

 Fintech is a priority for today’s asset management firms, many of which see such technologies as the key to maintaining a competitive edge.
 It is easy to see why.
 Fintech innovations promise a myriad of opportunities, from greater efficiency in financial transactions through to the transformation of the business.

 In recent months and years, we have seen regulatory bodies worldwide attempt a careful balancing act.
-On the one hand, regulators recognize the need for innovation, and are working to support and encourage fintech activity through actions such as framework changes and the creation of regulatory sandboxes.
+On the one hand, regulators recognise the need for innovation, and are working to support and encourage fintech activity through actions such as framework changes and the creation of regulatory sandboxes.
 On the other hand, there are significant concerns that existing risks, especially surrounding cybersecurity and fraud, are becoming heightened by fintech’s growth.

 The digital age has brought significant shifts in every jurisdiction around the world, and financial regulations have not kept pace.
 The rules as originally written assumed a world in which people conducted business face-toface, with physical signatures on paper.
 While regulators have updated rules over past decades, the accelerated pace of change means that regulators are now constantly playing catch-up with the implications of the newest innovations.